OFFIS-mosaik/mosaik/docs/how-tos/index.rst

    ... visualize your results with Apache Superset </tutorials/apache-superset>
    ... upgrade from mosaik 2 </upgrade_to_v3>
    ... convert units of data flowing from one simulator to another <transform-functions>
+   ... pause and resume a mosaik simulation <pause-resume>

 ..., as a simulator author, ...
 ===============================